alexfigliolia/react-galena/README.md

 To read more about `Galena`'s various mutation methods, please reference the [API Documentation](https://github.com/alexfigliolia/galena#api-reference).

 ### Connecting Components to State Using HOC's
-This library provides factories for generating `HOC's` from your `Galena` and `State` instance.
-Let's take a look at the example above this time, using HOC's:
+This library also provides factories for generating `HOC's` from your `Galena` and `State` instances.
+Let's take a look at the example above, this time, using HOC's:

 ```typescript
 // AppState.ts;